Dakotas lead US in virus growth as both reject mask rules

 But both governors face increasing pressure to step up their approach.

-Dr. Anthony Fauci, infectious disease chief at the National Institutes of Health, told MSNBC that he found those figures “disturbing,” especially as fall weather arrives and Americans begin spending more time indoors.
+Dr. Anthony Fauci, infectious disease chief at the National Institutes of Health, told MSNBC that the states’ virus levels were “disturbing,” especially as fall weather arrives and Americans begin spending more time indoors.

 “You don’t want to start off already with a baseline that’s so high,” Fauci said.